Laura Ainsworth: First force-feeding

 In protest about not being treated as a political prisoner she, Mabel Capper, Marsh and Leigh went on hunger strike while in Winson Green Prison.
 They became some of the first suffragette hunger strikers to be forcibly fed.
-Ainsworth obviously objected to being forcibly fed.
+Ainsworth objected to being forcibly fed.
 After she was released she wrote an open letter to the first hunger striker, Marion Wallace Dunlop, describing her experience.
 Ainsworth described in how it felt when she was force fed as "horrible choking and stunned sensation" and the removal of the tube felt 'as if my inside was being pulled out' in Votes for Women 8 October 1909.
 The WSPU took advantage of the opportunity for publicity and after a doctor's report of physical and "nervous' damage, prepared an unsuccessful case for assault against the home secretary and prison authorities on their behalf.
-Dr Ernest Helby (who did the force feeding) wrote to the Home Office after being threatened in the street by Ainsworth and Patricia Woodlock, and later had windows broken but police kept it quiet.
+Ernest Helby (who did the force feeding) wrote to the Home Office after being threatened in the street by Ainsworth and Patricia Woodlock, and later had windows broken but police kept it quiet.